dbh201/icom1325_challenge/README.md

 # Solution
 ## Flag 1
 Since we are supposed to look for pages that should be unacessible, we could try a few common names such as "/admin".
-However, some tools can do their job for us.
+However, some tools can do this job for us.

 Dirb is a fantastic tool for that, and it is already installed in Kali.
 We can simply run it on our server (make sure you change the IP to match yours).
 ```bash